 If the person has been diagnosed with a severe allergy, they may have been prescribed a special auto injector pen that contains a drug called adrenaline.
 There are different names for these pens depending on the company that makes them.
 The most common is EpiPen, so EpiPen is often used as a general term to refer to all adrenaline pens.
 Early injection of adrenaline has been proven to be the best way to treat anaphylaxis.

 To administer the drug, make sure the person is sitting or lying down, read the instructions on the pen carefully, make sure you inject on the outside of the thigh about two thirds of the way down.
 Hold the pen in place for 10 seconds to make sure the full dose has been administered, then massage the site for a further 10 seconds to help it to be absorbed.
+(The length of time to hold the pen in place against your leg for EpiPen auto-injectors is changing at the moment.
+Some pens may still be 10 seconds, others have switched to 3 seconds, 5 seconds or several seconds depending on your location.
+Please check your pen and follow the instructions shown there.)

 Always call for an ambulance after administering the adrenaline.
 In 1 in 12 cases, the symptoms return after 5 or 6 hours even without re-exposure to the allergen, so it is important to get them to a hospital as soon as possible.